wbamberg/persona-sumo/what-is-persona.md

 With Persona your username is your email address.

-You can use any email address, as long as it's one you own (you have to prove you own it).
+You can use any email address, as long as it's one you own - you have to prove you own it.
 You can use more than one email address: so you could use your work email address to sign into work-related accounts and your personal address to sign into personal accounts.

 ## No new passwords ##